 Learn more in a free legal consultation with one of our federal defense lawyers today.
 We are available 24/7 to take your call at (412) 281-2146.

-Prosecution of Environmental Crimes
+Prosecution of Environmental Crimes in Pennsylvania

 The Environmental Protection Agency’s Office of Criminal Enforcement, created in 1982, leads the way in prosecuting federal environment crimes.
 While the EPA oversees investigations, the U.S. Department of Justice’s Environmental Crimes Sections or the U.S. Attorney’s Office files charges.